Software projects often leave specific architectural or programming rules that are not checked by the off-the-shelf static analysis tools and linters.

 Rules and how to write them

-Rules in MooseCritics are divided in two components : Context, and Condition.
+Rules in MooseCritics are divided into two components: Context, and Condition.

 A context is a collection of entities to specify the scope of our analysis.
 Using this, we are only executing our rules on the relevant entities for them.